 Bray Head and the Cross

-Carved out of the steep slopes of Bray Head, the Cliff Walks winds its way through a wild landscape dotted with colourful flowers in summer.
-Along the trail, we enjoy the stunning views over the railway and the rugged coastline.
-The silence is only broken by the waves crushing on the shore, the song of the birds nesting in the cliffs and the occasional train passing by.
-With a bit of luck, we may spot dolphins and seals near the shore.
+Carved out of the steep slopes of Bray Head, the Cliff Walk winds its way through a wild landscape.
+As we walk along the trail, we have time to enjoy the stunning views over the railway and the rugged coastline.
+There, we can enjoy nature’s silence, only broken by the song of the birds nesting in the cliffs and the occasional train passing by.
+Sometimes, we can also hear the waves crushing on the shore.

-Connecting the two seaside towns of Bray and Greystones, the railway line is one of the most scenic railway routes in Ireland.
-It was built in the middle of the 19th century along the slopes of Bray Head.
-Several tunnels had to be blasted through the cliffs and bridges had to be built built for spanning deep ravines.
-As the Cliff Walk follows the same route, we can enjoy the amazing views over the sea and the coast.
+The railway line connects the two seaside towns of Bray and Greystones and it is considered one of the most scenic railway routes in Ireland.
+The railway line was built in the middle of the 19th century along the slopes of Bray Head.
+The workers had to blast several tunnels through the cliffs and build elegant bridges over deep ravines.
+Above the railway line, the workers built also a trail which is known as the Cliff Walk.
+Along the way, we can enjoy amazing views over the sea and the rugged coast.